 Jonathan Shambroom is a veteran operator, entrepreneur and investor.
 He currently serves as Chief Operating Officer for BEAM Authentic, a consumer hardware and platform company.
 He previously served as COO for LaunchCapital, a seed-stage VC firm that has invested in over 160 companies, spanning CPG, eCommerce, technology, mobile, healthcare, and medical devices.

+Jonathan’s passion for healthy lifestyle and sustainable, innovative tech products are reflected in both his investments and his own startups.
 Prior to LaunchCapital, Jonathan spent over 20 years in San Francisco at 8 consecutive tech startups building products, teams, and managing companies.
 5 of Jonathan’s 8 companies were acquired.
 All 8 of Jonathan’s companies were VC-funded and consumer facing.
 Jonathan has held multiple C-level positions driving strategy and execution while simultaneously angel investing and advising startups.

 Jonathan received his BA in English from Connecticut College, where he played varsity soccer, was captain of the ski team, and where he performed for 3 years in the Improvisation Comedy club.
-After 24 years in San Francisco, Jonathan, his wife, and young son now live in Westport, CT.
+After 24 years in San Francisco, Jonathan, his wife, and young son now live in Larkspur.
 Jonathan still has more miles on his bicycles than his car.